 When visiting parks for exercise, people are required to practice social distancing and remain at least 2 metres apart.
 Toilets within parks are currently closed, however disabled facilities remain available.

 Please do not approach any council employees who you may see working within a park.

-All public events on council land are now cancelled for at least the next 3 months.
+All public events on council land are cancelled following government guidance.